Java application containers with Gradle and Rockcraft

 Step 2: Configure the Gradle rockcraft plugin

 Simply add the Gradle Rockcraft plugin to the list of plugins in the build.gradle file.
-To keep things simple, we will use the default configuration.
+To keep things simple, I do not define any custom configuration.

 plugins {